 The Out of Court Workout is a new procedure, established by the L. 4738/2020 (art.
 6 et seq).
-The law excludes some debtors from the eligibility for these proceedings (e.g., financial institutions, insurance companies, debtors whose 90% of their debt is to one financial institution or whose debt does not exceed €10,000 etc.).
+The law excludes some debtors from the eligibility for these proceedings (e.g., financial institutions, insurance companies, debtors whose debts to financial institutions or the State do not exceed €10,000 etc.).

 The Out of Court Workout is a procedure done electronically via a special, public electronic platform.
-The procedure commences when the debtor or some types of creditors (financial institutions, the State, social security funds) file an on-line application via the above platform to the competent Authority appointed by the law, the Special Secretariat for the Administration of
+The procedure commences when the debtor or some types of creditors (financial institutions, the State, social security funds) file an on-line application via the above platform to the competent Authority appointed by the law, the Special Secretariat for the Administration of Private Debt.

-Private Debt.
 With the application the debtor submits several data and documents including a list of its creditors, its assets etc. Subsequently, the creditors who participate may submit a proposal for the restructuring of the debts.

-If a restructuring agreement is not concluded within 2 months from the application, or from the time that the creditors declare that they do not wish to submit a restructuring proposal, the procedure is considered as fruitless.
+If a restructuring agreement is not concluded within 2 months from the application, or from the time that the creditors declare that they do not wish to submit a restructuring proposal, the procedure is considered fruitless.